nepenth/AI-Agents/knowledge-base/docs/implementation_plan.md

 - **`web.py`**:
   - **Purpose**: Flask/SocketIO web application for UI, agent control, and content viewing.
   - **Key Features**:
     - **SPA-like Architecture**: Serves the main `index.html` which uses a master `_layout.html` template.
-Subsequent navigation is handled client-side by `layout.js`, which fetches HTML content for different pages (`chat.html`, `logs.html`, etc.) and dynamically inserts it into the main content area without a full page reload.
+Subsequent navigation is handled client-side by `layout.js`.
-    - **Multiprocess Agent Execution**: Agent runs are executed in separate processes using multiprocessing.spawn for stability, resource isolation, and to prevent blocking the web interface.
-The `run_agent_sync_wrapper` handles process setup, path configuration, and logging.
-    - **Portable Path Management**: Uses PROJECT_ROOT-relative paths throughout.
-Agent subprocess receives proper PROJECT_ROOT and loads config to resolve all paths dynamically.
+    - **Asynchronous Task Queuing**: Agent runs are initiated via API calls that queue tasks in Celery.
+    - **Real-time Manager**: A dedicated `RealtimeManager` listens for messages from Redis (published by Celery tasks) and broadcasts them to clients via SocketIO.
+    - **Robust Error Handling**: The Celery result backend stores task state, including any errors and tracebacks.
     - Initializes Flask app, SocketIO, SQLAlchemy (`db.init_app(app)`), and Flask-Migrate (`migrate.init_app(app, db)`).
     - Initializes `ChatManager` and `EmbeddingManager`.
-    - **WebSocket Logging Filter**: `WebSocketHandler` now filters out DEBUG level logs from Live Logs display while maintaining them in log files.
-    - Routes for main page, item details, media serving, and synthesis viewing.
+    - Routes for main pages, API endpoints, and content serving.
-    - New routes for the chat interface (`/chat`) and its API endpoint (`/api/chat`).
-    - SocketIO handlers for real-time communication
-    - GPU stats monitoring and emission
-    - Agent state synchronization across multiple clients
-  - **Interaction**: Determines `PROJECT_ROOT` on startup, spawns agent processes with proper path configuration.
+  - **Interaction**: Determines `PROJECT_ROOT` on startup, queues Celery tasks.
+The `RealtimeManager` is the bridge between the background tasks and the clients.

 - **`main.py`**: Entry point for command-line execution
 - **`routes.py`**: Additional web routes